pjtunstall/push-swap/README.md

 LF reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: Why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).

 We tried DS's idea of finding the longest run (increasing subsequence of consecutive numbers) in A and pushing everything else into two buckets.
-It resulted in a mean of 572 instructions and a standard deviation of 25.
+It resulted in a mean of 577 instructions and a standard deviation of 25.
+Its poor showing is probably due to the fact that the length of the longest run, for 100 uniformly distributed random numbers, is mostly 1 or 2.

 ## 4. Structure and strategy